Introduction to our Sixth Form

 With approaching 250 students, the Sixth Form is a vibrant part of the school where students strive to fulfil their goals.
 We want students to be happy, safe and successful.

 The Sixth Form seeks to ensure that all students have a vision of what they want to achieve; work hard to access higher education or their career pathways and are able to gain a number of enrichment activities.

 We hope that we can work together, so that many of our current Year 11s can stay on to share two more years with us and also to welcome students from other schools to experience everything we have on offer.

 The resources below will give you a real overview of our Sixth Form as well as the extensive courses that we run.
-Please click on the links below to access the 2021 Brochure and Course Guide.
-An updated Course Guide for 2022 entrants will be available in due course:
+Please click on the links below to access the Sixth Form Brochure and Course Guide.

 All students will have the opportunity to study either A Levels, vocational courses or a combination of both.
 We have three pathway opportunities open to students.
 The pathway they can chose will be based on their 'Best 8 score of GCSEs'.
 If a student has not passed GCSE Maths or English, they will be required to resit this when they join the sixth form.

 57 points or more

 |Students can take 4 A Levels or can take 3 A Levels and also the EPQ (Extended Project Qualification).
 Students can also access any of the vocational qualifications.|

 |Students can take 3 A Levels or any of our vocational qualifications.
 If students have scored between 38 and 41 points we may recommend a combination of A level and Vocational courses.|